Is Your Protein Intake Low? How to Read the Signs

 2. Increased fatigue

-A lack of protein over time will gradually lead to a loss of muscle, meaning your strength is reduced, and you have less energy throughout the day.
+A lack of protein over time will gradually lead to muscle loss, this means your strength is reduced, causing you to have low energy levels throughout the day.
 This can lead to a slower metabolism, which means that calories are burned at a slow rate, resulting in weight gain.